xuankimtran/docs-1/pages/katalon-studio/docs/search.md

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/search/query-builder-dialog.png" alt="query dialog" width="70%">

-The Query Builder menu include:
+The Query Builder menu includes:

 - **ID**: to search the exact IDs of the test artifact
 - **Name**: to search by the name of the test artifact